 New York can have its Broadway.
 We've got Elton, Jersey Boys and Britney, b*tch!
 Paris can keep its lights.
 We've got some of the most breathtaking sights this side of the rainbow.
 And no one's going to tell us that an oasis called Sin City isn't going to be friendly in all the right ways.

-The Blue Moon Resort is dedicated to the LGBTQ family, but every hotel goes gaga for the gay dollar.
-Wynn and Encore have “pride concierges” to point you in the right direction.
+Wynn and Encore have “pride concierges” to point you in the right direction, but every hotel goes gaga for the gay dollar.
 The Luxor has a weekly LGBTQ pool party ever summer.
 And the Hard Rock Hotel is located near the infamous Fruit Loop, home to some of the best LGBTQ-friendly hotspots like Piranha and Freezone.
 Shop, dine, see the shows, stay and play in style at Mandalay Bay, Caesars Palace, Paris Las Vegas, NY-NY, and dozens of other hotels – all while feeling secure to be you.
-And for that extra dose of pride, pop into a wedding chapel for a commitment ceremony!
+And for that extra dose of pride, pop into a wedding chapel to tie the knot!

 Q: Where can I stay to be close to the LGBTQ scene?